utkarsh9891/PackageSync/README.md

 Decides if the existing packages are to be preserved while restoring from a backup.
 If set as false, existing packages & their settings are removed during restore operation.
 Only the packages included in the backup are restored.
 If set as true, PackageSync keeps the existing packages intact.
 Packages not included in the backup therefore remain unharmed even after restore operation.
 However, user-settings are overwritten if the backup contains user-settings for the same package.

+#### online_sync_enabled *[boolean, false by default]*
+Toggle to determine if online syncing is enabled or not.
+Turning this toggle ON/OFF requires Online Sync Folder to be setup first.

+#### online_sync_folder *[string]*
+Folder to use for syncing the backup with online syncing services.
+This should be the path to a folder inside the Google Drive, Dropbox or SkyDrive sync folder.
+Any other online syncing application can be used as well.

+#### online_sync_interval *[integer, default 1]*
+The frequency (in seconds) at which PackageSync should poll to see if there are any changes in the local folder or in the online sync folder.
+PackageSync will keep your settings up to date across machines by checking regularly at this interval.
+If you face any performance issues you can increase this time via the settings and a restart of Sublime Text.

 ## Installation